 摘要:

-Objective Shared-care management (SCM) in palliative care is a collaborative model where shared care teams work in partnership with patients' original healthcare providers, employing multimodal strategies including consultations and coordinated referrals to enhance quality of care for patients.
+Objective Shared-care management (SCM) in palliative care is a collaborative model where shared care teams work in partnership with patients' original health care providers, employing multimodal strategies including consultations and coordinated referrals to enhance quality of care for patients.
 The evidence regarding its implementation remains fragmented and lacks detailed explanations, which impedes its application in clinical practice.
 This study aimed to develop a SCM standard of palliative care in adults in mainland regions of China.

-Shared-care management (SCM) in palliative care is a collaborative model where shared care teams work in partnership with patients' original healthcare providers, employing multimodal strategies including consultations and coordinated referrals to enhance quality of care for patients.
+Shared-care management (SCM) in palliative care is a collaborative model where shared care teams work in partnership with patients' original health care providers, employing multimodal strategies including consultations and coordinated referrals to enhance quality of care for patients.
 The evidence regarding its implementation remains fragmented and lacks detailed explanations, which impedes its application in clinical practice.
 This study aimed to develop a SCM standard of palliative care in adults in mainland regions of China.

 Methods Initial standard framework identification was achieved via literature evidence summary.
 From April to August 2024, two rounds of Delphi method was conducted with the purposes of modifying the standard.
 To establish consensus, items with a mean importance score > 3.50 and the coefficient of variation of item scores < 0.25 were retained.